joshlee-pdx/rust-breakout/README.md

 ### How to Run
 1. Download the source code
+2. The SDL2 libraries are required.
+The best way to install them is documented [by the SDL2 crate](https://github.com/AngryLawyer/rust-sdl2#user-content-requirements).
-2. `cargo build` to get dependencies
+3. `cargo build` to get dependencies
-3. `cargo run` to play the game
+4. `cargo run` to play the game
 ---------------------------------------

 CS 410P/510 - RUST Programming Spring 2018